FOR MOST OF US, JOB SECURITY AND A RELIABLE INCOME ARE AMONG THE MOST IMPORTANT THINGS IN LIFE

 Negotiate specific payment terms for the compensation offered to you under the agreement.

 Ensure that your accrued pension rights are unaffected by the agreement.

 Maintain your right to make a personal injury claim against the employer in the future.

 We’ll discuss all the options available to you and can do much of our work remotely without needing to meet face to face.

 Under the terms of a settlement agreement, you must seek specialist independent legal advice on the terms and effect of the agreement.
 Without an independent opinion, the agreement becomes invalid.

-Our specialist settlement agreement solicitors will offer expert independent advice on the best way to protect yourself from an unscrupulous employer who may be trying to remove your employment rights from you.
+Our specialist settlement agreement solicitors in London will offer expert independent advice on the best way to protect yourself from an unscrupulous employer who may be trying to remove your employment rights from you.

 We will ensure that your rights are protected and that you fully understand and appreciate them before you sign them away.
 Your rights include: